 Photos do work well on posters – and can have a great impact.

 But they need to go perfectly in sync with the message at hand.
-Generic stock style photos generally will not do for something this large scale.
+Generic stock-style photos generally will not do for something this large scale – though you can pay for higher quality royalty free images.
+The free stock sites are massive overused.

-So it’s best to have a photoshoot / get photos for this specific purpose (and mobile phone pics will not do sorry!).
+So it’s best to have a photoshoot / get photos for this specific purpose (and mobile phone pics will not do for large print sorry!).

 Designing a poster is a great excuse to be really creative with imagery – as you can be more unconventional than with a brochure, for example.

-This example uses just one image – but it fits perfectly and brings a real dynamism to the design.
+This example uses just one image – but it fits perfectly and brings real dynamism to the design with the cut out effect and contrast with strong lines.

 Image from Diana Dubin